 Facing a possession charge in Arizona can result in significant consequences if convicted.
 Possession of any controlled substance is a felony, no matter how small the amount.
 This means if you are convicted of the drug crime of possession, you will be facing the penalties of that specific offense in Arizona and will have a felony conviction on your criminal record.
-A skilled Tempe criminal defense attorney can inform you of your rights and may be able to help you avoid a conviction through a diversion agreement, plea negotiations or even taking the case to trial if necessary.
+A skilled Phoenix criminal defense attorney can inform you of your rights and may be able to help you avoid a conviction through a diversion agreement, plea negotiations or even taking the case to trial if necessary.

 Am I Eligible for a Diversion Program?

 What is a diversion agreement, or deferred prosecution?
 This is an alternative approach to prosecution allowing participants to avoid a felony conviction upon successful completion of the program, if the individual meets certain eligibility requirements.
 Once the participant successfully completes the program, the charges against them will be dismissed.
 Maricopa County felony possession cases go through the adult deferred prosecution program, called TASC (Treatment Assessment Screening Center).
 The TASC program for Possession of Marijuana is typically up to six months and includes drug screening, education and counseling.
 There is also a required 3-hour seminar and substance abuse counseling if a client tests positive for marijuana or other illegal drugs during the course of the program.
 The Possession of Narcotics Drugs program is a bit more involved and individuals participate in this program for at least one year.
 The program includes screening, education, counseling and self-help meetings along with the required 3-hour seminar, required substance abuse counseling, required 12-step meetings, and monthly contact with a case manager to discuss program requirements and progress.
 An experienced attorney will be able to assess your case and determine whether you may be eligible to participate in a TASC program or other diversion program in order to avoid a felony conviction on your record.